How is Zeffy free?

 • other charitable purposes beneficial to the community.

-Registration under the federal Income Tax Act as a charitable organization does not mean your nonprofit will automatically be eligible for a lottery licence.
+Registration under the federal Income Tax Act as a charitable organization does not mean your nonprofit will automatically be eligible for a lottery license fee.
 And, you guessed it, eligibility is determined on a case-by-case basis.

 If your nonprofit or charity only promotes the private interests of your members, you might not qualify.
-(Sports teams, unions or employee groups, social clubs, professional associations, political, government, lobbying or advocacy groups.)
+(Sports teams, unions or employee groups, social clubs, hobby groups, professional associations, political, government, or political lobby groups, lobbying or advocacy groups.)

-How to get an Ontario charitable lottery licence.
+How to get an Ontario charitable lottery license.

-First, read the first three chapters, and the chapter(s) related to the lotteries that interest you, of the Lottery Licensing Policy Manual.
+First, read the first three chapters and the chapter(s) related to the lotteries that interest you in the Lottery Licensing Policy Manual.

-Next, apply for a lottery licence from the AGCO if you’re planing:
+Next, apply for a get lottery gaming license?, from the AGCO if you're planing to get a lottery license fee or gaming commission license:

 • Raffle lotteries for total prizes over $50,000.

 • Electronic raffles.
-(A raffle is ‘electronic’ when there is use of computers to sell tickets, draw winners and distribute the prizes.)
+(A raffle is ‘electronic' when computers are used to sell tickets, draw winners, and distribute the prizes.)

-• Lotteries held in conjunction with another gaming event, including break open tickets at bingo events.
+• Lotteries are held in conjunction with another gaming event, including break-open tickets at bingo events.

-Smaller prized lotteries only require a municipal licence.
-(We found googling your municipality+charitable lottery licence was the best way to get the info you need.)
-But, if the raffle is electronic, you must be licensed through AGCO—regardless of the total value of the raffle prizes.
+Smaller prized lotteries only require a municipal lottery license and raffle license.
+(We found googling your municipality+charitable lottery license was the best way to get the full lottery license info you need.)
+But, if the raffle is electronic, you must be licensed through AGCO—regardless of the total value or prize value of the raffle prizes.

 • Bingo events, with prize boards of up to $5,500.